yossial/reactivities/README.md

 # reactivities

-Folowing the course: "complete-guide-to-building-an-app-with-net-core-and-react" (udemy)
+Folowing the course: "complete guide to building an app with net core and react" (udemy)